matt-dunleavy/plugin-manager/README.md

 # Plugin Manager for Go

-A flexible and robust plugin management system for Go applications.
+A flexible and robust plugin management library for Go applications.

 ## Features